statsmodels/statsmodels/docs/source/importpaths.rst

 statsmodels from "sm" (statsmodels.api) directly or within one level.
 We add one level so the `sm` namespace does not get too crowded.

-..
-Note:: The `api` modules contain the main public functionality of statsmodels.
-However, it is possible that some public functions have been overlooked and not been added to the `api`.
-Functions that are not in the `api's` are not clearly marked in whether they are considered public or private.
-(This remains to be done in future releases.)
+The `api` modules contain the main public functionality of statsmodels.
+Functions that are not in the `api's` are not clearly marked as to whether they are considered public or private.
+If you find something that should be added to the api, then please file an issue on github or report it to the mailing list.

 **Detail**